 - Diameter of the Moon: 0.006 mm

-If we were to draw those objects using the correct scale on an A4 paper, then the size of Earth and the Moon is smaller than the full-stop/period character we use to end a sentence.
-If the intention is to describe the Sun-Earth-Moon system, then doing it using real scale will never get us to achieve the objective.
+If we were to draw those objects using the correct scale on an A4 paper, then the size of Earth and the Moon will be smaller than the full-stop character we use to end a sentence.
+If the intention is to describe the Sun-Earth-Moon system, then using the real scale will never convey what we are trying to describe.

-But it is not impossible to see them on the real scale using an interactive application.
-Some sky simulation app like Stellarium can show us the ‘birds-eye view’ of the solar system, and we can observe Solar System objects using the actual scale.
+However, it is not impossible to see them in the actual scale using an interactive application.
+For example, sky simulation apps, like Stellarium, can show us the ‘birds-eye view’ of the solar system, and we can observe Solar System objects using the actual scale.